mniederhuber/faire-pipeline/README.md

 The `fastq_r1` and `fastq_r2` columns point to the location of one pair of fastq files for a sample described on that row.
 Technical replicates (i.e. deeper sequencing of the same library) should be added as their own row with the same column values except for the fastq file paths.

-**Note: paired-end sequencing is currently not supported by this pipeline, so only include the fastq_r1 column**

 **Note:** The current version of this pipeline only works with the `.fastq.gz` file format.